Pode

 Pode is a co-operative puzzler by Norwegian indie developer Henchman & Goon.
-It was released for the Nintendo Switch on June 21, 2018 and for the PlayStation 4 on February 19, 2019.
-The game was also released for Microsoft Windows on April 3, 2020.
+It was released for the Nintendo Switch on June 21, 2018, for the PlayStation 4 on February 19, 2019, and for Microsoft Windows on April 3, 2020.
+The game was later released for the Xbox One and Xbox Series X/S on March 13, 2026.
 The game's story centers around a rock trying to help a fallen star work its way back home.

 Reception

 Accolades

 The game was nominated for "Original Score" at the 9th Hollywood Music in Media Awards, and for "Best Original Soundtrack Album" at the 2019 G.A.N.G.
 Awards.